attila-lendvai/maru/README.md

 The `piumarta` branch of this git repo is a conversion of Ian Piumarta's Mercurial repo that was once available at http://piumarta.com/hg/maru/.
-To the best of my knowledge this is latest publically available state of Ian's work.
-The `piumarta` branch will be left untouched, but the plan is to eventually revive most of the goodies from this branch, but in a more organized and approachable manner, and also paying attention to the bootstrapping issues.
+To the best of my knowledge this is the latest publically available state of Ian's work.
+This repo was full of assorted code, probably driving the VPRI demos.

+The `piumarta` branch will be left stale (modulo small fixes and cleanups).
+My plan is to eventually revive most of the goodies from this branch, but in a more organized and approachable manner, and also paying attention to the bootstrapping issues.

-Ian published another Mercurial repo somewhere halfway in the commit history, with only a few commits.
-I assume that it was meant to hold a minimal version of Maru that can already self-host, but is not tailored to accommodate for the VPRI demos.
-I started out my work from this minimal repo (hence the divergence between the git branch histories).
+Ian published another Mercurial repo somewhere halfway in the commit history with only a couple of commits from around 2011.
+I assume that it was meant to hold the minimal/historical version of Maru that can already self-host.
+I started out my work from this minimal repo (hence the divergence between the `piumarta` and the `maru.x` branches in this repo).

 **This repo will receive forced pushes** (i.e.
-`git push -f` to rewrite git history (except the `piumarta` branch)) until I come up with a build setup that nicely facilitates bootstrapping in multiple, parallel bootstrapping paths of language development.
+**`git push -f`** to rewrite git history (except the `piumarta` branch)) until I come up with a build setup that nicely facilitates bootstrapping in multiple, parallel bootstrapping paths of language development.

-There were two Mercurial repositories, one for the VPRI demos, and one for the minimal self-hosting Maru (? it's just an assumption of mine).
-I based my work on top of the minimal repo, which was created by Ian in 2011.